When Can I Get My Scar Money?

 During the Pretrial Hearing

-If there is a dispute about whether or not you’re entitled to benefits under the Rhode Island Workers’ Compensation Act, your lawyer may file what’s called an original petition, which essentially determines whether or not you should be on workers’ compensation at all.
-Once filed, that petition will trigger a “pretrial hearing,” which is a court date that you and your lawyer attend.
+If there is a dispute about whether or not you’re entitled to benefits under the Rhode Island Workers’ Compensation Act, your lawyer may file what is called an original petition, which determines whether you should be on workers’ compensation at all.
+Once filed, that petition triggers a “pretrial hearing,” which is a court date you and your lawyer must attend.
+During this hearing, a judge will informally listen to arguments from both sides, review any available evidence, and make a preliminary determination without conducting a full hearing.
+In some cases, a judge may determine at the pretrial hearing that additional evidence or a full trial is necessary.
+Our workers compensation lawyers in Rhode Island can help prepare you for this critical first step.
+You can also learn more about the appeal process in our denied claim appeal in RI.

 Why Pretrial is Important

-In reality, the pretrial conference on your original petition is the most important day in the life of your workers’ compensation case in Rhode Island.
-The reason for that is if your original petition is granted at this first pretrial hearing court date, then you’ll immediately begin to receive everything you’re entitled to under the workers’ compensation act.
-For all intents and purposes, you would be in the driver’s seat in terms of your legal case.
+In reality, the pretrial conference on your original petition is the most important day in your Rhode Island workers’ compensation case.
+If your original petition is granted at this first pretrial hearing, you will immediately begin receiving everything you’re entitled to under the workers’ compensation act.
+You essentially gain control of the legal landscape from that point forward.

 Why Petitions Aren't Granted